-- deliver a new local centre of around 1 ha to meet the day-to-day needs of Sleaford West Quadrant new community and nearby residents, incorporating provision of local retail facilities, services and community uses. - b. provide a new healthcare facility of 0.5ha adjoining the local centre; - c. provide a minimum of 3ha of mainly use class B1 employment land including a range of premises to complement the existing employment offer in the Sleaford area; - d. provide an on-site two form entry primary school of 1.8ha site area and secondary education facility of 5.5ha site area; - e. support the delivery of the Sleaford East West Leisure Link to connect the town centre to green wedges and improve connectivity, as identified in the Sleaford Masterplan; - f. ensure access is provided via The Drove for pedestrians, cyclists, buses, existing residents and businesses and allotment holders, but not for residents of the new dwellings; - g. deliver primary vehicular access for the development via a new junction with the A15 with appropriate measures to manage any adverse impact on movement within the wider Sleaford Area and the Town Centre in accordance with the aims and objectives of the Sleaford Transport Strategy.
-Secondary accesses will be provided from Covel Road, Stokes Drive and St Deny's Avenue; - h.
-Include a range of measures which promote safe walking and cycling which maximise opportunities associated with the proximity to the River Slea and connect the site to the Town Centre; - Provision on site of green infrastructure and public open space of around 11ha, which links into the wider green infrastructure network for the Sleaford Area and includes multifunctional, dual use of the school playing fields;
+- a. deliver a new local centre of around 1 ha to meet the day-to-day needs of Sleaford West Quadrant new community and nearby residents, incorporating provision of local retail facilities, services and community uses; - b. provide a new healthcare facility of 0.5ha adjoining the local centre; - c. provide a minimum of 3ha of mainly use class B1 employment land including a range of premises to complement the existing employment offer in the Sleaford area; - d. provide an on-site two form entry primary school of 1.8ha site area and secondary education facility of 5.5ha site area; - e. support the delivery of the Sleaford East West Leisure Link to connect the town centre to adjacent green spaces and improve connectivity, as identified in the Sleaford Masterplan; - f. ensure access is provided via The Drove for pedestrians, cyclists, buses, existing residents and businesses, allotment holders and a limited number of new dwellings; - g. deliver primary vehicular access for the development via a new junction with the A15 with appropriate measures to manage any adverse impact on movement within the wider Sleaford Area and the Town Centre in accordance with the aims and objectives of the Sleaford Transport Strategy.
+Secondary accesses will be provided from Covel Road, Stokes Drive, St Deny's Avenue and The Drove; - h. prevent vehicular access to the A15 from or through the development via routes other than those set out in f and g above; - i. include a range of measures which promote safe walking and cycling which maximise opportunities associated with the proximity to the River Slea and connect the site to the Town Centre:

-- j.
-Ensuring that the development is safe from flooding from the River Slea through the application of the sequential approach to inform the site layout, ensuring that vulnerable land uses are, where possible, directed to lower areas of risk or are appropriately mitigated; - k.
-Preserving the setting of the historic settlement of Holdingham.
+- j. provide on site of green infrastructure and public open space of around 11ha, which links into the wider green infrastructure network for the Sleaford Area and includes multifunctional, dual use of the school playing fields; - k. ensure that the development is safe from flooding from the River Slea through the application of the sequential approach to inform the site layout, ensuring that vulnerable land uses are, where possible, directed to lower areas of risk or are appropriately mitigated; - I. preserve the setting of the historic settlement of Holdingham.